openstack-archive/cookbook-openstack-compute/README.md

 Description
 ===========

-Installs the Openstack compute service (codename: nova) from packages.
+This cookbook installs the OpenStack Image service **Nova** as part of the OpenStack **Essex** reference deployment Chef for OpenStack.
+The http://github.com/opscode/openstack-chef-repo contains documentation for using this cookbook in the context of a full OpenStack deployment.
+Nova is installed from packages.

 http://nova.openstack.org